The blanket term "Western RPG

 - Which Standard Status Effects, if any, can be inflicted in combat?
 Can common status effects be inflicted in multiple ways (e.g. can a mage's spell, a Critical Hit by a hammer-wielding fighter, and a thief's specialized perk all inflict the same Stun effect)?
 Is there a Break Meter for enemies/allies?

 - Which buffs are available?
 Speed, damage, damage protection, etc.?
 Note that Super Speed in particular tends to be a Game Breaker.

 - If a spell takes time to cast, can the caster be interrupted to make the spell fizzle/backfire?
 Are there items/special moves particularly well-suited for this task?
 Is there a way to prevent enemies from using spells/moves altogether?

 - How do the enemies and AI followers decide whom to attack next and how?
-Is friendly AI customizable by the player?
-Do allied NPCs generate threat that makes them priority targets, and if so, how is it calculated?
-Which in-game means does the player have to manipulate threat?
+Is friendly AI customizable by the players?
+Do allied NPCs generate "threat" that makes them priority targets, and if so, how is it calculated?
+Which in-game means do the players have to manipulate threat?

 - Do the enemies attempt to flee or surrender if drastically outmatched by the player character(s)?
 Do companions/party members?

 As an antithesis to combat, stealth often becomes utterly useless